 Hello, My name is Bryan Muzyka and welcome to PCM Design Considerations for Space.
 So today we’ll be talking about phase change material, heat sinks and everything, and anything you need to know to integrate them into your space systems.

 So, it is my privilege to introduce two extremely well-versed aerospace engineers here at ACT.
-Ryan Spangler, He’s joining us with, with years of experience here at ACT.
-And in the Aerospace engineering and he has done many of these phase change material heat sinks for spaceflight consideration, qualification programs, and testing programs.
+Ryan Spangler, He’s joining us, with years of experience here at ACT.
+In Aerospace engineering he has done many of these phase change material heat sinks (PCM) for spaceflight consideration, qualification programs, and testing programs.
 So, he brings a lot of experience here.

 And the other speaker is Clayton Hose.
-We tend to give him, myself and customers included, a lot of fires to put out and he has a way of solving them very quickly and adroitly.
+We tend to give him, myself and customers included, a lot of fires to put out and he has a way of solving them very quickly.

 Our core values here are innovation, teamwork, and customer care.
-So, we like to work very collaboratively and very closely with our customers to bring newer technologies to the industries and go through the entire gamut in Space Tech.
-Working closely with the space industry, we are very well versed in understanding the design requirements conceptually and coming up with the most appropriate thermal solution.
-And then going through all the qualification, acceptance testing requirements to make sure that it’s spaceflight ready.
+So, we like to work very collaboratively and very closely with our customers to bring newer technologies to the industries and go through the entire gamut in Space Technology.
+Working closely with the space industry, we are very well versed in understanding the design requirements conceptually and coming up with the most appropriate thermal solution, and then going through all the qualification, acceptance testing requirements to make sure that it’s spaceflight ready.

-So, with that, I want to thank everyone for joining us today, and I will pass it on to Ryan and Clayton to give insight into everything you need to know about PCM heat sinks.
+So, with that, I want to thank everyone for joining us today, and I will pass it on to Ryan and Clayton to give insight into everything you need to know about PCM (phase change material) heat sinks.

 All right, so as Bryan said, I’m Ryan Spangler.
-I’m going to walk you through the first portion presentation here going to start off with some space considerations that are a little bit unique relative to typical terrestrial.
+I’m going to walk you through the first portion of the presentation here, I’m going to start off with some space considerations that are a little bit unique relative to typical terrestrial applications.

 Ground Vs. Space Thermal Considerations